gardusig/road2senior/preparation/behavioral.md

 Leaving Amazon was clearly the right choice.
 Even got an equivalent offer from AWS to relocate to Canada, but that's another disappointing story of many suboptimal decisions.

 ## How I upscaled Amazon FBA invoice services just enough?

-### Leadership Principles

-- Customer Obsession
-- Invent and Simplify
-- Insist on the Highest Standards
-- Bias for Action

 ### Ability to prepare a system for high-demand periods like Black Friday